The Qatar Fund for Development (QFFD) leads the State of Qatar's international development and foreign aid strategy.

 Royal Celebrations

-Over the years, Orbis has been honoured to celebrated the achievements of the initiative funded by Qatar Fund for Development with HRH the Countess of Wessex, HH Sheikh Tani bin Hamad Al Thani the Emir of the State of Qatar, HE Sheikh Thani bin Hamad Al Thani the brother of the Emir, HE Sheikh Mohammed bin Abdulrahman Al Thani the Qatar Minister of Foreign Affairs, etc.
+Over the years, Orbis has been honoured to celebrated the achievements of the initiative funded by Qatar Fund for Development with HRH The Duchess of Edinburgh, HH Sheikh Tani bin Hamad Al Thani the Emir of the State of Qatar, HE Sheikh Thani bin Hamad Al Thani the brother of the Emir, HE Sheikh Mohammed bin Abdulrahman Al Thani the Qatar Minister of Foreign Affairs, etc.

 Dr Faisal Naqdam Faisal, consultant ophthalmologist at Hamad Medical Corporation, has been a keen and vocal supporter of Qatar Creating Vision, since 2017.
 In 2018, he travelled to India on behalf of QFFD and the Qatar’s Ministry of Public Health, to witness our sight saving programmes first-hand.
 He was also part of the team that hosted a preferred practices medical workshop on-board our Flying Eye Hospital, in Qatar, during Doha Health care week in November of the same year.